QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Experiments

 \subsection{Results of Locomotion Adaption}

-In this benchmark, we utilize the rewards $\displaystyle r_{v_{x,y}^{\rm cmd}}$, $\displaystyle r_{\omega_z^{\rm cmd}}$, $\displaystyle r_{c_f^{\rm cmd}}$, $\displaystyle r_{c_v^{\rm cmd}}$ as evaluation metrics, as outlined in Table~\ref{tab:reward}.
-To implement manual parameter tuning, we recruit 10 participants and provide them with details and visual aids regarding behavior parameters and terrains (``Manual'').
-Each participant adjusts these parameters for specific tasks, with final results calculated by averaging the outcomes from 10 runs for each parameter set.
-As illustrated in Table ~\ref{tab:locomotion}, our automatic locomotion adaption strategy (``Auto''), which employs the LMM to predict exact parameter values directly, achieves superior gait parameters compared to manual tuning.
-The results underscore that manual tuning can be less effective in practice without expert knowledge than our automatic approach, despite the LMM's limited comprehension of numerical values related to the physical world.
+\textit{\textbf{Manual tuning can be less effective than automatic approach without expert knowledge in practice. }} As shown in Table ~\ref{tab:locomotion}, our automatic locomotion adaption strategy (``Auto''), which leverages the LMM to predict parameters values, outperforms manual tuning (``Manual'') in identifying optimal gait parameters.

-Additionally, an expert familiar with robot kinematics is invited to perform the manual tuning (``Expert'') as well.
-As shown in the table, after introducing the Location-Simulation-Selection strategy, our approach (``Auto+LSS'') performs even better than Expert.
-The comparison results suggest that, with a carefully curated prompting process (Location-Simulation-Selection), LMMs can function as an autonomous specialist, even outperforming human experts.
-Notice that $\displaystyle r_{v_{x,y}^{\rm cmd}}$ and $\displaystyle r_{\omega_z^{\rm cmd}}$ present significant improvement compared to other metrics, indicating that our approach can greatly enhance the agility of robot movement by increasing the velocity.
+\textit{\textbf{LSS strategy outperforms directly predicting the parameters. }} The LMM's ability to handle numerical values related to the physical world is limited.
+However, as shown in the Table \ref{tab:locomotion}, after integrating the Location-Simulation-Selection strategy, our approach (``Auto+LSS'') surpasses even expert-tuned parameters (``Expert'').
+Thees comparison results suggest that with a carefully curated prompting process, the LMM can act as an autonomous specialist, even outperforming human experts.
+We observe significant improvement in both $\displaystyle r_{v_{x,y}^{\rm cmd}}$ and $\displaystyle r_{\omega_z^{\rm cmd}}$, indicating our approach not only better achieves the velocity command but also enhances overall agility.